zzenonn/csci112-lecture-notes/problem_sets/2025-2026/Problem_Set_7_Fitness_Equipment_Rental.md

 ---

-## Task 1: Data Model Design
+## Tasks

-Design a MongoDB data model that consolidates this diverse fitness equipment data into a single collection while preserving all the unique characteristics of each equipment type.
+1. Design a MongoDB data model that consolidates this diverse fitness equipment data into a single collection while preserving all the unique characteristics of each equipment type.
 Your solution should handle the inconsistent field naming and structure across the different equipment categories.

----

-## Task 2: Data Pipeline Implementation

-Create MongoDB aggregation pipelines that transform the existing JSON data from the three separate collections (cardio_equipment, strength_equipment, yoga_equipment) into your unified equipment_inventory collection following your proposed data model structure.
+2. Create MongoDB aggregation pipelines that transform the existing JSON data from the three separate collections (cardio_equipment, strength_equipment, yoga_equipment) into your unified equipment_inventory collection following your proposed data model structure.

 ---